-- 98. On 20 September 2016, the Registrar issued the September 2016 Direction in which Rush was directed as follows: - (a) "The Credit Union must raise its regulatory reserve requirement (as set out in the Regulations) to at least 10% of the total assets as at 31 August 2016 and in order to do so must raise an amount of €4.3m in solvency support.
+- 129. On 20 September 2016, the Registrar issued the September 2016 Direction in which Rush was directed as follows: - (a) "The Credit Union must raise its regulatory reserve requirement (as set out in the Regulations) to at least 10% of the total assets as at 31 August 2016 and in order to do so must raise an amount of €4.73m in solvency support.
 This support must be provided in cash form only and lodged to a bank account in the name of the Credit Union. - (b) The Credit Union must raise and maintain a minimum additional reserve of 5% of the total assets of the Credit Union and in order to do so must raise an amount of €1.2m in solvency support.
 This support must be provided in cash form only and lodged to a bank account in the name of the Credit Union.
-All reserves that are held as additional reserves must have the characteristics, set out in regulation 3 of the 2016 Regulations. - (c) The Credit Union must raise such financial resources as may reasonably be required, including for example by way of a third party guarantee, to ensure it is in a position to discharge the following contingent liabilities without there being an impairment of the Credit Union's reserve position. - (i) not identified in the Forensic Review Report; - (ii) Further potential claims of misappropriation not identified in the Forensic Review Report - (iii) Potential member claims against unauthorised car draw deductions; and - (iv) Any other potential contingent liabilities" - 99.
-Rush was required to comply with the September 2016 Direction by 4 pm on 11 October 2016.
-I have outlined above the correspondence between Rush and the Bank in relation to the September
+All reserves that are held as additional reserves must have the characteristics, set out in regulation 3 of the 2016 Regulations. - (c) The Credit Union must raise such financial resources as may reasonably be required, including for example by way of a third party guarantee, to ensure it is in a position to discharge the following contingent liabilities without there being an impairment of the Credit Union's reserve position. - (i) not identified in the Forensic Review Report; - (ii) Further potential claims of misappropriation not identified in the Forensic Review

+Report - (iii) Potential member claims against unauthorised car draw deductions; and - (iv) Any other potential contingent liabilities" - 130.
+Rush was required to comply with the September 2016 Direction by 4pm on 11 October 2016. - 131.
+In a letter to RCU dated 11 October 2016 the Board stated: "we have not yet been in a position to meet the requirements as laid out in your letter".
+The letter further states: "we can confirm that we